 - Optional: shredded cheese, chopped onions, chopped pepperoncini, chopped bell pepper, diced tomatoes, pickles, relish, mustard

 In a large skillet over medium heat, brown the ground beef, and onion.
 Drain.

-Transfer beef and onions to a slow cooker and Add the remaining ingredients.
+Transfer beef and onions to a slow cooker and add the tomato sauce, salt, black pepper, ginger, cloves, cumin, and chili powder.
 Stir to blend.

 Cover and cook on low for 6 to 8 hours.
 Taste and adjust seasonings.